 (Interesting Fact -: Burning crop residue is a crime under Section 188 of the IPC and under the Air and Pollution Control Act of 1981)

 We know that farming is one of the major activities in India because in India we have appropriate land for cultivation and because of that there are many farmers who produce grains and crops for us.
 But now stubble burning is becoming a major problem for us and even for the farmers.

 In conclusion, I want to say that we now know the other alternatives to stubble burning.
 So now we can stop that method and use different alternatives such as composting waste and making biodegradable things among many other alternatives which we can use.

 We are the ones who can change our lifestyle and that of others through awareness.
-We should understand the consequences of stubble burning.
-We know that stubble burning is the cheapest and easiest way to get rid of stubble but we should also be aware that the consequences of it are worse.
+We should understand the Results or effects of stubble burning.
+We know that stubble burning is the cheapest and easiest way to get rid of stubble but we should also be aware that the Results or effects of it are worse.

 (Interesting Fact – if stubble burning continues in India in the last few months of the year 2020, the air pollution which will be caused may be very harmful to Covid19 patients as they will breathe in air pollutants such as carbon monoxide and nitrogen oxide.
 Covid19 is respiratory (breathing) infection and air pollution due to stubble burning will cause breathing issues and only make the health of people worse.)

 Want to write for I Kid You Not?
 We publish children’s writing.